See a list of Aircraft Mechanic Programs by Clicking Here!

 The associate degree program in aircraft mechanics combines technical avionics courses with general education courses.
 The general education courses may include creative writing, philosophy, or history to help students cogently think about the world differently.
 On the technical side, an associate’s degree will prepare avionics students with the skills and techniques necessary to understand the various mechanical and structural systems of an aircraft.
 A typical set of courses in the associate degree program include: piston and gas-powered engines, physics, basic instrumentation, electrical systems, FAA guidelines, principles of aerodynamics, and materials science.

 Aircraft Mechanic Bachelor’s Degree

 The bachelor degree program in aircraft mechanics include a similar set of courses found in an associate’s degree program plus additional business courses.
 The leadership, management, and business classes are designed to help students understand the role of a mechanic while preparing them for managerial roles in avionics after completing their degree.
-In addition to the general education requirements, students in a bachelor’s degree program will take a variety of the following classes: physics, airframe maintenance, propeller design, exhaust systems, powerplant architecture, FAA guidelines, operations management, materials science, and electrical systems.
+In addition to the general education requirements, students in a bachelor’s degree program will take a variety of the following classes: physics, airframe maintenance, propeller design, exhaust systems, powerplant architecture, FAA guidelines, operations management, materials science, systems engineering, and electrical systems.

 What are the Different Types of Aircraft?